Turning Stone

 Playing Atunyote last

-The tournament-caliber round should come first when legs and patience are at their best; a tired group on Atunyote's back nine doesn't get to appreciate what the course is doing.
+The tournament-caliber round should come first when legs and patience are at their best; A tired group on Atunyote's back nine doesn't get to appreciate what the course is doing.

 • !